jefersonalvarenga/MoviesTest/README.md

 # MoviesTest

-This is a project created using MVVM archtecture using reactive programming, UI created programatically and further advanced design patterns.
+This is a project created using MVVM archtecture, reactive programming, UI created programatically and further advanced design patterns.

 Installation requirements: